Qsingle/MegEngine_CU11/README.md

 + Replace the files in `scripts/whl/windows` and `scripts/cmake-build` by the file in this repository.

-+ Install the python by the script ((Note: The python tool that needs to install from the script has not been installed on your computer).).
++ Install the python by the script (Note: Please make sure the python tool:"3.6.8", "3.7.7", "3.8.3", "3.9.4" and "3.10.1" not installed in your PC.).
+You may get the error:`FullyQualifiedErrorId : UnauthorizedAccess.`, you can follow this [link](https://answers.microsoft.com/en-us/windows/forum/all/fullyqualifiederrorid-unauthorizedaccess/a73a564a-9870-42c7-bd5e-7072eb1a3136) to deal with it.

   ```powershell
   .\scripts\whl\windows\python_install.ps1